hyunseoky9/YS/Reassortment/README.md

 		a) explanation
 		meta model is a multi metapopulation model where you can simulate 1segments and 2 segments growing from multiple hosts.
-		Each step, the viruses can migrate to the migration pool and transmit to other hosts with some transmission rate. it's an expansion of the comp model. ver 1 and 2 allow viruses to catch multiple deleterious mutations, but ver 2 uses matrix computation. (meta1.1 & meta1.1.2) ver 3 allows a virus to only accumulates 1 mutation per time in order to save computation time. (meta1.1.3)
+		Each step, the viruses can migrate to the migration pool and transmit to other hosts with some transmission rate. it's an expansion of the comp model.
+The carrying capacity (K) also varies host by host as K decreases over time and gets reset to K0 when that host's virus population dies off. ver 1 and 2 allow viruses to catch multiple deleterious mutations, but ver 2 uses matrix computation. (meta1.1 & meta1.1.2) ver 3 allows a virus to only accumulates 1 mutation per time in order to save computation time. (meta1.1.3)